Stump Cross Caverns Logo 2

 This creates a situation you can take advantage of by dissolving as much sugar as possible in a hot solution of water and then allowing that solution to cool.
 While it cools, as long as a nucleation agent is present (usually a string), sugar will crystallise out of the cooling water because the water simply cannot hold all of the sugar.

-Picture of sugar crystals formed on a piece of string.
+Picture of sugar crystals formed using supersaturation.

 If you place a string in the solution, you should be able to pull out crystals when the solution cools by removing the string carefully.